chancesmith/tdd-todo-list/README.md

 # TDD ToDo workflow

+Currently, there is a failing test in Todo.test.ts for you to start by writing production code.
+Hint: We need a class in `Todo.ts` made and imported into `Todo.test.ts`.

+Clone/Fork and finish the logic writing your tests first.

+## Next up

 - TodoState
 - [x] can be done
 - [x] can be incomplete
 - Todo
 - [ ] takes init state (string)
+- [ ] throw error if not a valid todo string
 - [ ] init state is inComplete
 - [ ] can mark complete
 - TodoList